I just helped a sweet little old lady cross the street. Really.

 Tuesday, December 04, 2012

-I could've dreamt worst.
+I could've dreamt worse.

 Last night I dreamt I was chewing a piece of gum.
 This morning I woke up and found a chewed up silicone earplug on my nightstand.
 A little piece of the putty material came out as I was brushing my teeth.